Swiss-Polar-Institute/data-management-guidance/documentation/backing_up_data.md

 If data are being stored for preservation purposes then you need to take into account how the data have been collected, if they have been published openly anywhere and their importance for the future.
 This should be planned in a data management plan.

 Consider also that you might not realise it now, but these data could be part of a long-term study in the future.
 For example, you might start collecting a set of time series data for a one-off project.
 If this project gets another set of funding for a second year in a row, you will then have amassed two years' worth of data.
 Who knows if you might end up then setting up an observing programme at the same site with automated monitoring for the next ten years.
-Being able to read and access the initial "one-off" dataset years into the future can pay dividends and provide a nice opportunity for a publication that you might not originally have envisaged right back at the beginning.
+Being able to read and access the initial "one-off" dataset years into the future can provide an opportunity for a publication that you might not originally have envisaged right back at the beginning.

 ## Documenting backups ##